【Major Points】

 6. Health consultation: In order to cope with the health problems associated with menopause, you should actively seek consultation and discuss it with a trusted physician and share your feelings with your family and friends.

-7. Social activity engagement: Be active in participating social activities, such as volunteering or participate in mutual association, increase the opportunity to interact with others, not only helping the others, but also increasing one's self-worth and affirmation, and regains the meaning of life.
+7. Social activity engagement: Be active in participating social activities, such as volunteering or participate in benefit association, increase the opportunity to interact with others, not only helping the others, but also increasing one's self-worth and affirmation, and regains the meaning of life.

 References